ncatlab/nlab-content/pages/4/5/6/0/654/content.md

 * John Baez, _Higher-Dimensional Algebra II: 2-Hilbert Spaces_ ([arXiv](http://arxiv.org/abs/q-alg/9609018)) .

-In applications one often assumes these 2-Hilbert spaces to be [[semisimple]] in which case such a 2-Hilbert space is essentially a Kapranov&#8211;Voevodsky $2$-vector space.
+In applications one often assumes these 2-Hilbert spaces to be [[semisimple algebra|semisimple]] in which case such a 2-Hilbert space is essentially a Kapranov&#8211;Voevodsky $2$-vector space.

 A review of these ideas of 2-Hilbert spaces as well as applications of 2-Hilbert spaces to finite group representation theory are in